xKatsuoo/Techstarter/README.md

 ## Description

-Here you can find all my own files from the Course AWS-23-02.
+Here you can find all my own projects/tasks from the Course.